maestro-performance/msg-perf-tool/README.md

 Usage - Performance Tool CLI
 ----

-Here's an example of how to run a 10 minute load test, with 4 concurrent senders, 4 concurrent receivers, sending 256 bytes of data per message.
+Here's an example of how to run a 10 minute and 30 seconds load test sending 256 bytes of data per message.
 Each command has to be run on a separate shell:

 ```
-mpt-sender -d 1m30s -l debug -s 256 -b amqp://<hostname>/<queue name>
+mpt-sender -d 10m30s -l debug -s 256 -b amqp://<hostname>/<queue name>
 ```

 ```
-mpt-receiver -d 1m30s -l debug -s 256 -b amqp://<hostname>/<queue name>
+mpt-receiver -d 10m30s -l debug -s 256 -b amqp://<hostname>/<queue name>
 ```

+**Note**: the CLI tool should be used for simple testing, smoke testing and other small scale verifications.
+It does not provide any mechanism for test orchestration or management.

 Usage - Performance Tool Maestro
 ----